MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-1.1/PSDesiredStateConfiguration/About/about_Classes_and_DSC.md

 - A DSCResource subfolder in the module folder is not required.
 - A PowerShell module file can contain multiple DSC resource classes.

-## CREATE A CLASS-DEFINED DSC RESOURCE PROVIDER
+## Create a class-defined DSC resource provider

 The following example is a class-defined DSC resource provider that is saved as a module, MyDSCResource.psm1.
 You must always include a key property in a